HR Leaders Today Need These 4 Skills to Thrive

 In his presentation, you’ll learn how this tried-and-true strategy works, what it takes to achieve greater balance, and how you may use it to your own personal development or to help managers in your organisation.

-3. They embrace change
+3. They accept change

 HR and People executives must constantly analyse how their strategy may be altered and updated—and then advocate for that change, much like a plane making minor modifications to keep on course.